8 Ways To Squeeze In An At-Home Workout, For Moms

 Here, I've put together eight realistic tips for any parent who wants to get into great shape, all while the little ones are around.

 1. Don’t wait for help.

-I don’t live by my family or have a baby sitter to help out.
+I don’t live by my family or have a babysitter to help out.
 These tips have been created out of pure necessity within my life.
 My most important advice to all moms out there who want to exercise and feel good about themselves?
-Don’t wait for help.
+Don’t wait for someone to help you out.
 We can do it.

 If you can grow a baby inside of your body and can clean up more poop in one day than you thought was possible, you can find thirty minutes a day to exercise.

 2. That said, don’t be afraid to ask for help.